magi-web/DbToolsBundle/docs/content/console.md

 # CLI tool

-DbTools ships a standalone console tool for running it as an standalone application.
+DbTools ships a console tool for running it as an standalone application.

 If installed via composer, simply run: